 I wouldn’t go as far as to say that it should be your golden egg.
 But I agree that it’s an important means to an end.

-After all, average position can determine how much and what kind of traffic you’ll receive.
+After all, ad position can determine how much and what kind of traffic you’ll receive.
 More than anything else, that will determine whether or not this PPC thing makes you money and works for you.

 It may seem from time to time that Google is a big, bad, greedy money sucker that only cares about their profits.
 While this might not be wrong, they do have a standard of quality to maintain.
 In fact, they even contract over 10,000 search quality raters to double-check their performance.

 It wouldn’t make sense for Google to simply allow the advertiser with the deepest pockets to own their search results.
 Due to this, Google stresses the importance of ad quality and, therefore, the role quality score plays in ad rank.

 Myth #3: Google controls the world and we’re helpless, so who cares?

 Ok, this one is kind of true.
 But only kind of.